JakePennell/the-box-hub/README.md

 ## Testing

 Testing was a crucial part of my process to ensure my website performed as well as possible.
 Below I have detailed the steps I took to test my site comprehensivley.
+I successfully tested my website in the following broswers: Chrome, Safari & Firefox.
+All the Navigation, Social Media and Internal links work as designed.
+As well as the contact us / sign up page.

 ### Validation
 - HTML: No errors were returned when passing through the official W3C validator.
 - CSS: No errors were found when passing through the official W3C validator.

+### Lighthouse
+- My lighthouse scores are very strong.
+Particualry the accessability score which is 96.

+## Bugs

+I encountered several bugs along my journey.
+The main issues were around content display and responsiveness.
+- Section Heights: I had originall given each section of a defined height.
+This meant that although they looked fine on my desktop, they would not respond to my effort to make the webiste responsive on differetn devises.
+This was resolved by removing the height value on various sections.
+- My navigation links overlapped on smaller devices.
+My initial solution was to reduce the text size but that negetively effetced the asthetics of the site.
+Therefore, to fix this I used the display: flex function to re-order the Nav links.
+- My Social Media links were also problamatic s they were stacking on smaller devices.
+This was due to unnecesserily large border and margins.
+When these were reduced, the links lined up a behaved how I intended.

-### Unfixed Bugs
+## Unfixed Bugs

+I have no unfixed bugs.

 ## Deployment

+This website was deployed to GitHub pages.
+The steps to deploy are as follows:

+1. In the GitHub repository, navigate to settings tab.
+2. From the source section drop-down menu, select the Master Branch.
+3. Once the Master Branch has been selected, the page provided the link to the completed website.

+- Here is the link to the repository: [My Repository](https://github.com/JakePennell/the-box-hub)
+- Here is the link to the live website: [The Box Hub](https://jakepennell.github.io/the-box-hub/)

 ## Credits

 ### Content
+- The Slack Community were amazing and helped me fix bugs and improve my designs throughout my project.
+- My mentor Jack gave me numerious suggestions on layout and section sizing to make my website more visually appealing.
+- I used W3C regurly for bug fixes and suggested features.
+- The code in the CI Love Running Project served as inspiration for my website with in many places.
+No coded directly used but used as inspiration to create my own.

 ### Media

-## H2
+- All my images are from: [Pexels](https://www.pexels.com/)
+- All my Icons are from : [Font Awesome](https://fontawesome.com/)